FLEX Automotive - Retrofit Toyota cars for sale in San Diego, CA

 At one point, there was a 1999 Land Cruiser 100 Series for sale on the Auto Trader website that had 344,000 miles on it.

-For more information on the Land Cruiser 100 Series engine, click here.
+You can see more information on the Land Cruiser 100 Series engine in, click here.

 Why is the Land Cruiser 100 Series so powerful?